IanRohrbacher/Getting-Started-With-Arduino/README.md

   delay(100);
 }
 ```
+If you are using map make sure you know the range of the orignal input, as having a difference can lead to unreliable outputs.

 ### For Fun
 I have created an array of LEDs in the RGB colors along with a RGB LED.
 Potentiometers come in all styles too, so here I am using a nob.
 Each nob controls the brightness of their respective RGB colors and by mixing them you can see how the RGB LED reacts.
 [Here is the JSON](analog/analog-RGB.json)